 Assemblies are held to celebrate student success, recognise important calendar events, to celebrate achievements and communicate important information to students.
 These are formal occasions.

-- Full School Assemblies: These are held every other Tuesday. - Year Level Assemblies: These are generally held fortnightly and are an opportunity for a year level to come together.
+- Full School Assemblies: These are held every Tuesday. - House Assemblies: These are generally held fortnightly and are an opportunity for all House Navigation Groups to come together.

 SCHOOL ACCESS